argonism/WordleSolver/README.md

 This is a solver of wordle.

-It solves with in average 3.9 attemps.
+I tested this solver in virtual wordle game, and it solves within 3.9 attemps in average.

 The word with the highest entropy is selected each guess.